Creamy pumpkin cheesecake, packed with pumpkin spice, stuffed between two flaky crusts and topped with a sweet glaze. The perfect breakfast for Fall!

 - Powdered Sugar

-The first thing you’ll want to do is prepare the pumpkin cheesecake filling.
-Start by placing softened cream cheese in a bowl and beat with a mixer until it is smooth.
+Pumpkin Cheesecake Filling: Start by placing softened cream cheese in a bowl and beat with a mixer until it is smooth.
 Beat in the sugar and two eggs.
 When that is smooth, you will add the pumpkin puree and the pumpkin spice.
 Beat the mixture until it is smooth.

 Next, spray the bottom of a 9×13 pan and lay down one pack of crescent roll dough and pinch the openings together.
 Pour the pumpkin cheesecake filling over the dough and spread it around with a spatula until smooth.
 Lay the other pack of crescent roll dough over the cheesecake filling and carefully pinch the openings together.